joshbegley/nyt-latest/previous.md

 `The ruling allowed the Trump administration to continue to pursue changes that include enlisting the Postal Service in checking voters against a national database.`\
 https://www.nytimes.com/2026/05/28/us/politics/trump-voting-executive-order.html

-**Mamdani Gets Closer to Endorsing in Tightening Manhattan House Race**\
+**Mamdani Vowed to Back Espaillat.
+Now He May Endorse a D.S.A.
+Challenger.**\
-`The mayor is giving serious thought to getting behind Darializa Avila Chevalier, a democratic socialist who is challenging Representative Adriano Espaillat.`\
+`The mayor is seriously considering getting behind Darializa Avila Chevalier, a democratic socialist challenging Representative Adriano Espaillat in an Upper Manhattan House primary.`\
 https://www.nytimes.com/2026/05/28/nyregion/adriano-espaillat-darializa-avila-chevalier-mamdani.html

 **Much More Than Money: Inside New York’s $269 Billion Budget**\